avanisubbiah/material-you-theme/README.md

 ```
 Log out and log back in and you should be able to enable it in your extension manager.

+**NOTE:** Using the extension now will only theme your native installed libadwaita apps, follow the steps below to have the theme apply to GTK3 and flatpak apps and the shell.

 ### Shell Theming
 To enable gnome shell theming first install nodejs and npm, then click the install sass button in extension preferences.

+You also need to install the [User Themes](https://extensions.gnome.org/extension/19/user-themes) extensions to apply the theme.

-If the User Themes extensions is installed through gnome extension store you will get a warning that the MaterialYou shell theme could not be applied automatically.
-In this case use Gnome Tweaks to manually apply the MaterialYou shell theme.
+If User Themes is installed through gnome extension store you will get a warning that the MaterialYou shell theme could not be applied automatically.
+In this case use Gnome Tweaks or User Themes to manually apply the MaterialYou shell theme.

-**NOTE:** Using the extension now will theme your native installed libadwaita apps, follow the steps below to have the theme apply to GTK3 and flatpak apps.

 ### Libadwaita
 #### Native